theove46/Movies-Database/README.md

 ## Features

-- **Genre Exploration**: Browse movies based on genres such as Action, Drama, Comedy, and more.
+- **Genre Exploration**: Browse movies based on genres such as Action, Drama, and Comedy.
 - **Detailed Information**: Get comprehensive details about each movie, including cast, release date, and synopsis.
 - **Ratings and Reviews**: Stay informed with movie ratings from trusted sources, helping you make informed viewing decisions.
 - **User-Friendly Interface**: Enjoy a clean and intuitive interface, making your movie exploration a breeze.